In Development Through 2026

 Each element of The American Road is well-developed and at varying stages of production

-Currently, the materials are organized by seven themes and “eras” from 1890 to the present, and within them, in 6 to 8 subthemes.
-Each theme will offer 5 to 6 fully developed units, with no less than 4 activities in each unit.
-Additionally, each theme will offer at least 15 partially-developed extensions for additional local development, and up to 100 “extension ideas” per theme overall.
+Currently, the materials are organized by seven themes and “eras” from 1890 to the present.
+Each theme will offer 6 fully developed units connected to identified sub themes, with no less than 4 activities in each unit.
+Additionally, each theme will offer at least 15 partially-developed extensions for additional local development, and up to 50 “extension ideas” per theme overall.
 We will encourage teachers to share their curriculum maps for the unit they choose to fully-develop, both for refreshing the material and cross-pollination.
-At present, pre-digitized versions of several pilot units have been developed by a team of expert teacher writers; others are in various stages of review, slated for completion by early FY2021, depending on further funding.
+At present, pre-digitized versions of several pilot units have been developed by a team of expert teacher writers.
+Research is underway in 2025 to identify primary source materials at the Library of Congress, the Smithsonian, and other major archives for tagging and linking to these draft units.
+These will be the basis for mounting prototype units on the Tapestry by 2026 and anticipate completion by late FY2026 depending on further funding.

 Our History and Musicology Committees have developed brief, draft essays on the history, music, and social justice issues related to each theme and era.
 We have also added significantly to collaborating organizations and institutions, especially key educational professional associations and major academic institutions to assist with ongoing vetting of materials in development and professional development post-launch.

-Currently, we have formed a collaboration with Points of Light’s GenerationOn, to provide access to 60,000 action opportunities nationwide each year.
-Additionally, we are exploring a preliminary arrangement to apply the proprietary and patented technology of Privo to provide, manage, and track secure and compliant mentoring activities.
+Currently, we have formed a collaboration with Points of Light’s VolunteerMatch to provide access to 60,000 action opportunities nationwide each year.
+Additionally, we will provide, manage, and track secure and compliant mentoring activities. - Media and Events

 Check back from time to time for updates on ongoing development of The American Road.
 You can also sign up to receive updates next time that you return to the homepage.